Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 Well, okay.
 It needed other things, too.
 Lotsa roastin’ meat ‘fer one!
 Done.
 He *was* Stoneback, after all.
 An’ those movies had 'ta be *truly* bad.
 Or mebbe people wanted other entertainment!

-Movies, videogames...shit, even an impromptu Warhammer tournament.
+Movies, videogames... shit, even an impromptu Warhammer tournament.
 ‘Cuz regardless of species, military fellas - but operator types *especially* - were all *giant* fuckin’ nerds.
 And when invited to hang out in the woods an’ spend some time gettin’ to know the men they’d be fightin’ alongside in a few days, it was fuckin’ *inevitable* that they’d drag along a superbattery, some projectors, a buncha tables and a wizard hat or five.
 Why not?
 It was a great chance ‘ta practice English an’ Gaori, after all.
 It was technically training!

 Oh, and a nice bit o’ dirt for sparrin’, too.
 So far the grand champions were Kodiak, Righteous, Warhorse, and Daar himself o’ course!
 He couldn’t help but be proud o’ Kodiak, though.
 He’d knocked the *Champion of Whitecrest* out flat on his tail, and that weren’t no easy thing ‘ta do!

 'Course, Thurrsto had left 'em with a couple big new scars too, so it weren't like he was a push-over.
-An' confusingly, he'd managed 'ta defeat Champion Fiin, which immediately prompted a *serious* fight 'tween Kodiak an' Fiin...which Kodiak lost!
-So...who was the bestest?
+An' confusingly, he'd managed 'ta defeat Champion Fiin, which immediately prompted a *serious* fight 'tween Kodiak an' Fiin... which Kodiak lost!
+So... who was the bestest?
 Much ear-semaphore an' tail-wagging ensued, as err'one theorized.
 The three of 'em decided 'ta keep it a mystery 'fer now.
 Durn!

 But even still, the *most bestest* fight that night weren’t about th' speed an' fury an’ skill of their most biggest an' bestest, thousands o’ pounds of pinnacle muscle dukin' it out 'fer females and 'fer glory.
 Everyone was *too tired* from the relentless trainin' to do much more than their lil’ tournament.
 No. The *bestest* fight was ‘tween lil’ Tisdale and one’a Kodiak’s suit techs, Jeem.
 He was a silverfur clanless but *far* from little, and he’d been talkin’ *mad* shit while hypin’ up Kodiak, after he unceremoniously slapped Moho right out of the elimination ladder.